lambdaclass/noir_backend_using_gnark/README.md

 #### `backend.rs`

 As [said](###Backend-wrapper-written-in-Rust) in the overview, the structure that represents your backend must implement the trait `Backend`.
 You can find its implementation in this module.
 In order for the project to be able to implement more than one gnark backends, the implemented methods call to the wrapper API so you could have multiple implementations of the same method but referring to different backends.
 You could change the used backend easily using the Rust feature flags.

+## Serialization

+In order for us to be able to send data from Rust to Go we serialize it to C strings in Rust and deserialize it from C strings in Go.
+Something to consider here is that we need to make assure that the data that is being communicated is compatible for both Rust and Go.

+The objects that are part of the communication are: ACIR circuits (or compiled circuit), the values of the witnesses (could be both public and secret in the case of proving and could be just the public in the case of verifying), proofs and proving and verifying keys.
+Above, we explain how each is serialized.

+### Serializing compiled ACIR circuits

+The implementation of the serialization of ACIR circuits is implemented in the `acvm` repo.
+In our side we just use `serde_json` to transform the circuit into a `String` and then we transform it into a `CString` and then we send it to Go.

+For deserializing we just need to focus on the Go side because the ACIR is "consumed" (the circuit never return to Rust).

+### Serializing values (or felts)

+Witnesses values are field elements (felts).
+For this part we'll explain how we managed to serialize a single felt and an array of them.

+Before explaining how we serialize them it is important to understand the problem that we had to solve.
+We have an implementation of field elements written in Rust that needs to be sent to Go and match with the Go's implementation of the same field elements.
+Because we're using external libraries for the felts' implementation we need to check how they manage the serialization.
+In this case, for the Rust side we are using `acvm`'s felts which are a wrapper of Arkworks's felts.
+So the serialization is its responsibility.
+In fact, they serialize the felts to bytes with the little-endian representation and gnark uses the big-endian representation so this is the first thing that we need to consider when sending the data from Rust to Go.
+The second thing that we need to consider is the fact that we are sending C strings to Go and not plain bytes.

+For solving this, in the first part we just serialize the felt and reverse the bits.
+And for the second part we use a hex encoding to turn the bytes into a `String`.

+The serialization of an array of felts is not just a concatenation of various individually serialized felts, I mean it is that, but with the addition of the amount of the felts of the array as the first bytes of that slice.
+After concatenating these, we encode.

+For the deserialization, in case of deserializing a felt we just take how gnark serialize them into account and after decoding the incoming string, we reverse the bytes and use the Arkworks's deserialization methods.
+In case of deserializing an array of felts, we do the same in 32 byte-batches after ignoring the first 4 bytes of the decoded incoming string.

+### Serializing the proof and the proving and verifying key

+These are part of the explanation because the only thing that you need to consider is the fact that they are transmitted (from Rust to Go and from Go to Rust) encoded (also with a hex encoding).
+In this case we do not need to care about other aspects of the serialization because the only "version" of these elements that is being transmitted is the gnark's.
+So gnark is the only one that needs to be able to deserialize them, and given that it is the one instantiating them and their serialization is not touched at any point (besides de encoding), no further cares are needed.